 c.
 Persistent unacceptable behaviour – refers to behaviour both within one contact and/or a number of separate contacts over an undefined period (this includes telephone contact)’

 Henver Cars will not accept or tolerate any violence or aggression towards its drivers and staff and any such act/behaviour will result in appropriate action or sanctions.

-Guidance: For certain people that use our services, individual risk assessments will be undertaken, where necessary.
+Guidance: For certain people that use our services, individual risk assessments will be undertaken where necessary.
 Our vehicles usually also operate CCTV both outward and inward including audio, and we reserve the right to store such footage for evidential purposes.
-In exceptional circumstances we reserve the right and authorise our drivers to ask you to leave the vehicle in order to restore their right to a safe working environment, and we reserve the right to refuse the provision of services due to historical abusive behaviour.
+In exceptional circumstances we reserve the right and authorise our drivers to ask you to leave the vehicle in order to restore their right to a safe working environment, and we reserve the right to refuse the provision of services to any person or persons due to historical abusive behaviour.